Jammicus/Miscellaneous/Book_Summaries/DontMakeMeThink.md

 ### The Reservoir of Goodwill

 * Each time we enter a web site, we start out with a reservoir of goodwill.
 * Each problem we find with a website, the reservoir of goodwill reduces.
 * Eventually, you will leave and never use the website again
 * A few key things about the reservoir:
 	* It's idiosyncratic : Some people have large reservoir, some smaller.
 You can't count on everyone having a very large reserve
 	* It's situational : It depends on the users mood
 	* You can refill it : This is done by doing things on the website that makes the user feel like you're looking out for their best interests
 	* Sometimes, a single mistake can empty it.

-### Things That Dimish Goodwill
+### Things That Diminish Goodwill

 * Hiding information that I want
 * Pushing me for not doing things your way